Find support and resources to help with coping with infertility

-Here are some coping strategies we recommend to couples trying to conceive a baby.
+Here are some strategies for coping with infertility that we recommend to couples trying to conceive a baby.

-- Participate in your treatment ‘“ Write down your questions and concerns before you make a phone call or go to an appointment.
+Participate in your treatment.
+Write down your questions and concerns before you make a phone call or go to an appointment.
 Take notes during your consultation and treatment plan.
 Your input and feelings are important.
 Please request clarification if you do not understand what is being said.

-Don’t let infertility run your life – This may be difficult to do at times, but is one of the most important things you can do for yourself and your partner.
+Don’t let infertility run your life.
+This may be difficult to do at times, but is one of the most important things you can do for yourself and your partner.

-Take a break from treatment if you feel physically or emotionally exhausted ‘“ Be specific about the length of time you plan to ‘œtake off’ and stick to it.
+Take a break from treatment if you feel physically or emotionally exhausted.
+Be specific about the length of time you plan to take off and stick to it.
 Taking a break, even for a month, can be refreshing for both body and mind.

-- Avoid isolation ‘“ Choose carefully the family member you talk to about your infertility.
+Avoid isolation.
+Choose carefully the family member you talk to about your infertility.
 Consider each individual’s level of comprehension and your investment in the relationship.
 Let the people who care about you know how they can help you.

-- Take control of your social life – Be selective about accepting invitations to emotionally charged gatherings like baby showers and holiday parties.
+Take control of your social life.
+Be selective about accepting invitations to emotionally charged gatherings like baby showers and holiday parties.

-- Keep a journal – The right way to keep a journal is the way that feels most comfortable to you.
+Keep a journal.
+The right way to keep a journal is the way that feels most comfortable to you.
 It is a safe place to express your thoughts, feelings and dreams.
 You can share your entries with your partner if you wish.

-- Consider counseling or a support group ‘“ The empathy and objectivity of a good counselor can help you understand and deal with the intense emotions associated with infertility.
+Consider counseling or a support group.
+The empathy and objectivity of a good counselor can help you understand and deal with the intense emotions associated with infertility.
 Strength and perspective can also be gained by sharing with other couples in an infertility support group setting.